 There’s a chameleon inside every small business owner.
 You morph into a million roles to get your company off the ground: CEO, designer, marketer extraordinaire.
-But after awhile, you’re ready to accomplish more, and dream bigger.
-You’re ready to start looking for your work family.
+But after awhile, you’re ready to accomplish more and dream bigger.

 Go beyond the resume